PoisotLab/MS_befwm_softwarenote/ms.md

 !{temporal}

-We run the simulations with the default parameters (given in `?make_initial_parameters`, and in the manual).
+We run the simulations with the default parameters (given in `?model_parameters`, and in the manual).
 Each simulation consists of the following code:

 ~~~ julia
 # We generate a random food web